oraclize/docs/source/includes/_corda.md

 >>> run vaultQuery contractStateType: it.oraclize.cordapi.examples.states.CashOwningState
 ```

-Inside the CordApp you can find a ready-to-use example which self Issue the specified amount of cash if the rate of USD/GBP is above a certain threshold.
+Inside the CorDapp you can find a ready-to-use example which self Issue the specified amount of cash if the rate of USD/GBP is above a certain threshold.
 Check the [corda-api](https://github.com/oraclize/corda-api) repository for the full details of how it works.

 Then feel free to check the transaction by query the vault as shown on the right.

-### Adding the Cordapp to your project
+### Adding the CorDapp to your project

 ```gradle
 repositories {